exercism/v3/languages/csharp/exercises/concept/lucians-luscious-lasagna/.meta/design.md

 ## Analyzer

-This exercise could benefit from the following rules added to the the [analyzer][analyzer]:
+This exercise could benefit from the following rules added to the [analyzer][analyzer]:

 - Verify that the `RemainingMinutesInOven()` method calls the `ExpectedMinutesInOven()` method.
 - Verify that the `ElapsedTimeInMinutes()` method calls the `PreparationTimeInMinutes()` method.